Maureen Watson: Gallery

 In 1981, she moved to Sydney, where she set up the Aboriginal people's gallery in Redfern.
 It was difficult to get permission for the gallery.
 The shop was not aimed at making a profit, it was more for those who wanted to put their work on display and to express who they are through their art work.

 Radio

 Watson was a driving force behind the development of the indigenous broadcasting in Sydney community radio.
 With her son, Tiga Bayles, she laid the foundation of Radio Redfern in 1981.
 Radio Redfern was allowed 10 hours of airtime weekly.
 Radio Skid Row gave them this opportunity because they were allocated a community broadcasting licence in 1984.
 The station was initially broadcast from the University of Sydney, but then later moved to a terrace house on Cope Street in Redfern, still under the license of 2RSR.
 The station was considered the voice for Aboriginal people in Sydney.
 In 1988 it played a big role in co-ordinating political protests against the Bicentennial celebrations and Aboriginal deaths in custody in the early 1990s.
 Radio Redfern grew to have 40 broadcast hours each week, with all the announcers contributing their time voluntarily.
+Maureen also briefly broadcast a show called Black Perspectives, focused on Aboriginal Women, on 2SER.